Drugs Policy, Policing, Dangers and Safety:

 We really don’t want to go down the route of being a school teacher or take the approach of just say no. That doesn’t work.
 The truth is that many people experiment with drugs on a regular basis with no severe consequenses, but every person is different, every day a different day, every drug a new composition and new combination, and because of this, and many other contributing factors, drugs do kill.

-Always know what you are taking, the likely effects it will have on you, especially if mixed with other substances and make sure you are with friends and know what each other are taking, where it came from and the key factor of all, pace yourself.
+Always know what you are taking and the likely effects it will have on you, especially if mixed with other substances and make sure you are with friends and know what each other are taking, where it came from and the key factor of all, pace yourself.
 Respect yourself, your surroundings and most importantly, your body.

 Increased strength of drugs on the market: